Tuesday, August 12

 Tipi open to visit, Outside Tipi (weather-dependent)

-4 - 5 pm: Parallel Sessions, 2nd floor MacEwan Hall AND Taylor Institute for Teaching and Learning
+4 - 5 pm: Parallel Sessions, 2nd floor MacEwan AND Taylor Institute for Teaching and Learning

 Room 1: Indigenous Practice and Ceremony, Taylor Institute 140/148